hersonls/djamin/README.md

 ## Contributing

 Please, install and use Djamin.
-When you find a bug in the interface with the bug fix, and make a pull request or open a new issue with screenshot of the problem.
+When you find a bug in the interface, and make a pull request with the bug fix or open a new issue with screenshot of the problem.
 All helps are welcome.

 ## Creator